evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 There is one climate system available.

-## Comfort
+## Comfort features

-Ford F150 Lightning Extended Range has several features to make your life as a driver or passenger more comfortable.
+The Ford F150 Lightning Extended Range includes several features to enhance comfort and convenience:

 {{<evkxdisplayaddarticle />}}